Details

 Examples of Virtuous Dispositions Include:

-• Humility: Humble persons demonstrate the commendable behavior in a quiet and unassuming manner.
-S/he does not seek associated recognition or self-promotion.
+- Humility: Humble persons demonstrate the commendable behavior in a quiet and unassuming manner.
+They do not seek associated recognition or self-promotion.

-• Gratitude: Grateful persons recognize that whatever gifts they have are due, at least in part, to the efforts of others; s/he thus strives to give back in thankfulness.
+- Gratitude: Grateful persons recognize that whatever gifts they have are due, at least in part, to the efforts of others; they thus strive to give back in thankfulness.

 Some Highlights: